10 Incredible Spanish-language Books for Teens (and Teens at Heart)

 This novel will help intermediate and advanced readers learn historical vocabulary.
 It also provides an interesting glimpse into Mexican history.

-3. “La Ciudad de las Bestias” by Isabel Allende
+3. “La ciudad de las bestias”

-“La Ciudad de las Bestias” follows a 15-year-old who goes on an expedition with his grandmother to hunt for a famed “beast” in South America.
+The story follows a 15-year-old who goes on an expedition with his grandmother to hunt for a famed “beast” in South America.
 However, along the way, he faces many challenges such as a jaguar encounter and a kidnapping.

-4. “Bajo la misma estrella” by John Green
+4. “Bajo la misma estrella”

-“Bajo la misma estrella” (“Under the same star”) is the Spanish-language version of the John Green YA classic “The Fault in Our Stars.”
+“Bajo la misma estrella” (Under the Same Star) is the Spanish-language version of the John Green YA classic “The Fault in Our Stars.”

-In short, it follows a teen dying from cancer who falls in love with another teen with cancer.
+It’s about a teen dying from cancer who falls in love with another teen with cancer.
 It is both funny and sad.

-5. “Los Juegos del Hambre” by Suzanne Collins
+5. “Los Juegos del Hambre”

-“Los Juegos del Hambre” (“The Hunger Games”) is the first book in the trilogy of the same name.
+“Los Juegos del Hambre” (The Hunger Games) is the first book in the trilogy of the same name.

 This modern dystopian classic follows 16-year-old Katniss Everdeen as she participates in a televised fight to the death.